 Because the world is a beautiful place, your friends and family love you, and the warm sun in the sky isn’t going to go nova anytime soon.
 Probably.

 Enjoyed this essay?
-Buy available issues of Offscreen for more thought-provoking reading material in beautiful print.
+Support indie publishing and buy available issues of Offscreen for more thought-provoking reading material in beautiful print.